 Kelp is an alga, not a plant.
 However, like plants, algae also photosynthesize, converting the sun’s energy into food.
 Algae have simpler structures and different chemical pathways than plants.

 Young Bull Kelp grows so fast to allow the leaf-like parts, called “fronds”, to be closer to the sun so that more food can be made.

 The round, floating part of the kelp, is the “pneumatocyst”.
 This bladder-like structure is completely hollow and is filled with carbon monoxide (NOT carbon dioxide), allowing the long fronds to drift at the surface to catch the sun’s rays.

 Apparently, there is enough carbon monoxide in Bull Kelp to kill a chicken!
 Now that’s valuable information.
-See my blog “Enough Carbon Dioxide to Kill a Chicken” at this link.
+See my blog “Enough Carbon Monoxide to Kill a Chicken” at this link.

 The stipe is also hollow.
 I’m sure it is not what Nature had intended, but this allows we humans to play the stipe of Bull Kelp like a trumpet or didgeridoo!
 The stipe gets thinner and whip-like near the holdfast which is why Bull Kelp likely got its name because the stipe is shaped like a “bull whip”.

 Bull Kelp does not have roots.
 Rather it is a “holdfast”, a tangle of woody structures, that anchors Bull Kelp onto rocks.
 However, if rocks are too light to counter the floatation of the pneumatocyst, the kelp will actually change the ocean bottom by carrying away smaller rocks, likely ending up washed onto the shore.

 Bull Kelp always grows in patches, truly forming an underwater forest that is life-giving for the same reasons as terrestrial forests: kelp forests buffer the climate change gas carbon dioxide; produce oxygen; and provide food and habitat for so many other organisms.
 Bull Kelp forests are, in fact, estimated to provide habitat for some 750 species of fish and invertebrates (animals without backbones).